olga-kacala/Go-for-a-walkie/my-react-app/README.md

 ### Installation

-1. Clone this repository to your local machine using: git@github.com:olga-kacala/Go-for-a-walkie.git
+1. Clone this repository to your local machine using: git clone <git@github.com:olga-kacala/Go-for-a-walkie.git>
-2. Navigate to the app's directory: cd my-pets-app
+2. Navigate to the app's directory: cd my-react-app
 3. Install the required dependencies: npm install

 ### Usage